 Who could it really hurt anyway?
 It can’t be that bad…

 If you are thinking to yourself, “I have totally ingested my essential oils for awhile now and I have seen no ill effects.
 What say you?”
 I can totally understand that.
-I myself, in my pre-aromtherapy certification education days, found the idea to add essential oils to my water and tried it out myself.
-Many of the the cases in the Atlantic Institute of Aromatherapy’s 2014 Essential Oil Injury Report, came from repeated undiluted use of essential oils.
-The upside though, is most of the cases presented healed over time after use was discontinued.
+I myself, in my pre-aromatherapy certification education days, found the idea to add essential oils to my water and tried it out myself.
+Many of the cases in the Atlantic Institute of Aromatherapy’s 2014 Essential Oil Injury Report, came from repeated undiluted use of essential oils.
+The upside is most of the cases presented healed over time after use was discontinued.
 Some of AIA’s Top Ten Worst Injuries from Essential Oils in 2014, include several cases of ingestion:

 Undiluted on mouth sores: “Between 25-35 drops of essential oil on canker sores in mouth on tongue after being told it was safe.
 This resulted in a trip to ER because of racing heart, panicking, gagging, dry heaving, extremely hot, fever, dizzy and sick and high blood pressure.
 “I thought I was going to die.”

 Undiluted Oral Ingestion: Due to ingesting a “lot of” oils – multiple drops, multiple times a day – of lemon and grapefruit in water, this person now has been diagnosed with stomach problems, chronic digestive upset, and is looking at possible gallbladder removal.